a-marigold/none/docs/quick-start.md

 ### Naming Rules

 -   Although React Compiler used in the project, some code parts use manual memoization.
 It doesn't matter.
+-   React components must have a name and default export (hardly ever there can be named export)
 -   The `Root` suffix in a react component name means that this component used in any layout, often in root layout.tsx (that is in root of `app` folder).
 For example, `ModalRoot.tsx`, `ThemeRoot.tsx`.
 -   Only CSS modules for styles.
 Sometimes, public classes for element with `public` suffix, for example: